soyart/notes/pages/Datomic query.md

 		   [?m :movie/title ?title]
 		  ]
 		  ```
+			- The query no longer hard-codes string `"Sylvester Stallone"` in the 1st data pattern
+			- It looks like this query is taking 1 argument
-			- Here, this query takes 2 arguments
+			- But the query actually takes 2 arguments:
 				- [`$`, which is the database itself](((680289b6-ea47-434b-80ae-bb6268c3a69e)))
 					- This means that we could rewrite the parameterized query above as:
 					  ```edn